 When a Chipped Tooth is a Dental Emergency

 Decay can happen to any of your teeth.
 Dentists use fillings to repair tooth decay and chipped teeth.
 When your back teeth become decayed, a filling is not very noticeable.
 Front teeth, however, show whenever you talk or smile.
-If your front tooth is damaged, your dentist uses composite resin to make the repair look natural.
+If your front tooth is damaged, your dentist uses composite resin to look natural.
 You may also need a crown to strengthen your tooth.
 Your dentist drills a hole into your tooth and removes the decayed area.
 The tooth-colored filling is then added.
 If the decay is severe, you may need a root canal.
 A chipped or broken front tooth can benefit from a process called bonding.
 The dentist uses composite resin to form the missing part of your tooth.
 It is then hardened and adhered to your tooth with a special light.
 This process is also used to close gaps and change the shape of a tooth.
-If a cavity on a front tooth is small, your dentist may try to heal it with fluoride treatment before moving forward with a filling.
+If a cavity on the front tooth is small, your dentist may try to heal it with fluoride treatment before moving forward with a filling.
 Call your dentist immediately if you notice pain in your front tooth.
-There is a better chance of saving the tooth if you get help quickly.
+You can save the tooth better if you get help quickly.
 Dentists also use tooth-colored fillings on the back teeth to maintain a natural look after decay or an injury.
-You can get a filling in one office visit.
+You can get a filling in the front tooth during one office visit.
 A root canal often takes two office visits.
 Once the pulp is cleared out, your dentist may postpone the filling and crown.
-When you have an infection, it is important to make sure it is completely gone before sealing the tooth.
+When you have an infection, it is important to ensure it is completely gone before sealing the tooth.
 Visit your Houston dentist regularly so you can stay healthy.